-Third, as discussed previously, other intermonth spreads-including the spread between the third and second month contracts-have also increased over the past few years.
-Once a futures contract reaches expiration, what had been the spread between the third and second month futures contracts then becomes the spread between the second- and first-month contracts.
-Hence, much of the increase in the spread between the second and first months since 2006 is directly related to the prior increase in the spread between the third and second month contracts.
+Third, as discussed previously, other intermonth spreads - including the spread between the third and second month contracts - have also increased over the past few years.
+Once a futures contract reaches expiration, what had been the spread between the third and second month futures contracts then becomes the spread between the second and first month contracts.
+Hence, much of the increase in the spread between the second month contracts rather than the rolling of contracts.
 Hence, much of the increase in the 2-1 spreads has already occurred by the time the S&P GSCI contracts are rolled.

 Fourth, investments tied to commodity indexes directly affect the intermonth price spreads through their initial investments as well as through the periodic rolling of contracts.
-The initial purchase of a futures contract by an index trader, by itself, will increase the difference in price between the second month contract and the first month attributed the failures of convergence to "structural issues related to the delivery process" meaning the fact that Chicago is no longer a principal location for commerce in wheat-and recommended that the contract delivery point be moved to New Orleans to increase the number of cash transactions near contract expiration and encourage price convergence.
+The initial purchase of a futures contract by an index trader, by itself, will increase the difference in price between the second month contract and the first month attributed the failures of convergence to "structural issues related to the delivery process" - meaning the fact that Chicago is no longer a principal location for commerce in wheat - and recommended that the contract delivery point be moved to New Orleans to increase the number of cash transactions near contract expiration and encourage price convergence.